Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 An asylum seeker is someone who leaves their country of birth and seeks refuge in another country, having claimed asylum under the United Nations Convention on the Status of Refugees 1951 on the grounds that they will face persecution on the grounds of race, religion, nationality, political belief, or membership of a particular social group if they are returned to their home country.
 The person remains an asylum seeker while their application is pending.
 See also Refugee.

 Attribution bias is a form of unconscious bias.
 It's where we interpret events and behaviours based on our past experiences, observations or interactions.
-Generally, we attribute things that we've done well to our personality or own merit, but things that have gone badly to external events that were beyond our control.
-With other people, we usually think the opposite.
+Generally, we attribute things that we've done well to our personality or own merit while blaming things that have gone badly on external events beyond our control.
+With other people, we tend to assume the opposite.
 If they've done well, we may claim that they got lucky, but, if things go wrong, we blame them personally.

 This is something that creates a disadvantage or difficulty for an individual or group with one or more protected characteristics.